Qiskit/qiskit/crates/circuit/README.md

 operation objects that can be on a circuit:

  - `StandardGate`: a rust native representation of a member of the Qiskit standard gate library.
-This is an `enum` that enuerates all the gates in the library and statically defines all the gate properties except for gates that take parameters,
+This is an `enum` that enumerates all the gates in the library and statically defines all the gate properties except for gates that take parameters,
  - `PyGate`: A struct that wraps a gate outside the standard library defined in Python.
 This struct wraps a `Gate` instance (or subclass) as a `PyObject`.
 The static properties of this object (such as name,